Joanne McNally: Television

 McNally was cast as the new co-host of RTÉ2 satirical comedy sketch TV show Republic of Telly in October 2015, replacing Jennifer Maguire who left to star in the Irish comedy Bridget & Eamon with Bernard O'Shea.
 McNally quit the comedy show in June 2016.

 McNally was a semi finalist in So You Think You're Funny and Funny Women.
 She has performed at comedy festivals Vodafone Comedy Festival, Cat Laughs, Galway Comedy Carnival, Body & Soul Festival, Jestfest and Bray Comedy Festival.

-In April 2022, she appeared in Channel 4's The Big Fat Quiz of Everything.
+In April 2022, she appeared in Channel 4's The Big Fat Quiz of Everything and then in 2026 she appeared in Channel 4's The Big Fat Quiz of Telly.

 In September 2023, McNally co-presented Joanne & Vogue’s Sex Drive with Vogue Williams; a one-off special shown on E4.

 McNally was a contestant on the seventeenth series of the Channel 4 show Taskmaster which premiered in March 2024.
 She finished in second place.

+McNally is set to appear on the second series of The Celebrity Traitors in autumn 2026.

+From summer 2026, McNally has been a team captain in Ed Gamble’s Unacceptable on TLC alongside Richard Ayoade.

 Podcasts

-McNally co-hosts My Therapist Ghosted Me podcast with Vogue Williams.
-She toured her show "Prosecco Express" in 2022 in UK and Ireland. which included multiple sold out dates at Vicar Street in Dublin and the London Palladium.
+McNally co-hosts the award winning podcast My Therapist Ghosted Me with Vogue Williams since April 2021.

 Her company, Prosecco Pig Ltd which produces the podcast posted a post-tax profit of €674,823 in 2025.

 McNally hosts the Joanne McNally Investigates for BBC Sounds which has had two series, the first was 'Who Replaced Avril Lavigne?" and the second series was 'Did the Furbys Spy on Us?'

 Miranda Sawyer of the Guardian reviewed the first series of the podcast: "Initially, I found the constant diversions a little trying, but that’s because I thought this was an investigative show.
 It’s not.
 It’s a comedy one."
 Hollie Richardson also of the Guardian differed: "She’s not even a Lavigne fan, which only adds to the hilarity of her Stacey Dooley-like ambitions."
 Fiona McCann host of the We Can’t Print This podcast and frequent contributor to the Irish Times said of the podcast: "Who replaced Avril Lavigne?
 Who cares?
 It’s McNally, whose bawdy, brazen brand of genuine pulls the listener through a shaky premise on thin scaffolding with the sheer force of her personality, who turns out to be irreplaceable."